My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 - Muscat-Bimmah Sinkhole-Wadi Shab-Sur-Al Hamra-Misfat-Jibreen Castle-Birkat al Mouz-Nizwa-Muscat

 Total time on the road: approx. 10 HRS

 What we would have done differently on this road trip?

 The Oman road trip itinerary presented here is perfect for travelers flying in and out of Muscat airport.

-However, if you are, like us, driving from Dubai, or elsewhere from UAE, you could choose to start your Oman route in Muscat entering via Hatta border, and then end your trip in Nizwa, returning back through Al Ain border.
+However, if you are, like us, driving from Dubai, or elsewhere in UAE, you could choose to start your Oman route in Muscat entering via the Hatta border, and then end your trip in Nizwa, returning back through the Al Ain border.
 That being said, you could first spend 2 days in Muscat, and finish exploring the Northern part of Oman in Nizwa.

 Oman Road Trip Route Map